Careers Information for Foundation Doctors

 If you are considering taking time out of training, it is wise to discuss this with your Educational Supervisor, Foundation Programme Director or Deanery Careers Adviser before making a final decision.

-Dr Natalie Freeman, one of our former F2 trainees, has written a guide for trainees planning to take a year out in Australia following F2:
+Dr Natalie Freeman, one of our former F2s, has written a guide for foundation doctors planning to take a year out in Australia following F2:

 How soon do I need to make my decision?